 Surgical treatment for turf toe injuries is routinely indicated for severe (Grade III) injuries that have failed conservative treatment and/or noted with severe dislocation or subluxation of the big toe joint.
-Instability of the joint or the presence of bony fragments in the joint are indications for surgical treatment in order to prevent further complication.
+The instability of the joint or the presence of bony fragments in the joint are indications for surgical treatment in order to prevent further complications.

 The goal of treatment is to have the patient return to physical activity and/or sports in a timely manner, following appropriate healing and conditions in order to prevent further injuries and long-term complications.

 Dr. Gan’s expertise and willingness to continue to explore options for my daughter’s ankle, foot and toe injury has been nothing short of a good experience!
 I prefer to see him at the Clovis location, very friendly staff!